josephecombs/fill-flush/README.md

 # Purpose of this project
 The process of exiting a plane can be dramatically improved.
 This project exists to prove that fact.

-I've called the process "Fill and Flush" to represent the way the limited resource, plane aisle space, can be more effectively used by "filling" the aisle, then "flushing" the aisle.
+I've called the process "Fill & Flush" to represent the way the limited resource, plane aisle space, can be more effectively used by "filling" the aisle, then "flushing" the aisle.

 # High Level Individual De-Planing Lifecycle:
 - plane connects to jetbridge, and passengers are allowed to stand